Believe it or not, only half involve technology.

 “One in four workers admitted that, during a typical workday, they will spend at least one hour a day on personal calls, emails or texts,” says jobs site CareerBuilder, which polled more than 5,000 hiring managers and workers (presumably on their phones) about how employees waste time.

-See the full list below, but also marvel at these Top 5 no-tech stories of blowing off work while at work (all revealed to CareerBuilder)…
+Top 5 no-tech stories of blowing off work while at work

-- “Employee was caring for her pet bird that she smuggled into work.”
+- “Caring for her pet bird that she smuggled into work.”

-- “Employee was shaving her legs in the women’s restroom.”
+- “Shaving her legs in the women’s restroom.”

-- “Employee was blowing bubbles in sub-zero weather to see if the bubbles would freeze and break.”
+- “Blowing bubbles in sub-zero weather to see if the bubbles would freeze and break.”

 Sadly, the survey didn’t reveal if the bubbles actually froze in mid-air.
 (They can.)